anshulthakur02/Spotify-Music-Recommendation-System/README.md

 ## Clustering:

-I aam going to use K-means algorithm which is an unsupervised one.
+I am going to use K-means algorithm which is an unsupervised one.
 An important point about K-means, is that before running, it should be told about the value of k, which is the number of clusters that we want to have.
 I will use the elbow method to find the optimum number of clusters.

 ![](Images/elbow_method.png)